About local government reorganisation (LGR) and devolution

 - Ridgeway Council

 During November, scrutiny committees, cabinets, councils and executives across all Oxfordshire councils were asked to debate and approve the proposals.
-All three had to be submitted to government by 28 November 2025.

 What happens next for local government reorganisation?

-Timings will be confirmed by government
+Timings will be confirmed by the government

 - We expect that, in May 2027, elections will take place for a shadow authority (or authorities) – a temporary governing body established during the transition period to a new council.